escottalexander/stablecoin-challenge/README.md

 ## Checkpoint 1: 🎯 System Overview

-Let's understand the key components and mechanics of our stablecoin system:
+Let's understand the key components and mechanics of our stablecoin system.

+These are located in `packages/hardhat/contracts`.
+Go check them out now!

 ### Core Components

 1. **MyUSD Token (`MyUSD.sol`)**
    - The actual stablecoin token (ERC20)
-   - Can be minted and burned by the engine
+   - Can be minted and burned only by the engine

 2. **Engine (`MyUSDEngine.sol`)**
+   - This is what *you* will be editing
    - Core contract managing the stablecoin system
    - Handles collateral deposits (ETH)
    - Controls minting/burning of MyUSD